vcflib/bio-vcf/README.md

 ## Updates

+* Getting ready for a 1.0 release
-* v0.9.1 removed a rare threading bug
+* 0.9.1 removed a rare threading bug and cleanup on error
 * Added support for soft filters (request by Brad Chapman)
 * The outputter now writes (properly) in parallel with the parser
 * bio-vcf turns any VCF into JSON with header information, and